bschwede/linkenhancer/README.md

 `I18N` is an JavaScript object passed through from this module.

 Any CSS rules required are best added via the [“CSS and JS” module](https://wiki.genealogy.net/Webtrees_Handbuch/Anleitung_f%C3%BCr_Administratoren/Module#CSS_und_JS).
-Only the definition of the icon (size 30 x 30 pixels is sufficient) as a background image is actually needed - referencing as data: URL (see also: [mdn web docs - data: URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data)).
+Only the definition of the icon (size 30 x 30 pixels is sufficient) as a background image is actually needed - referencing as data: URL (see also: [mdn web docs - data: URLs](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data)).\
 For example: `.icon-whatever { background-image: url(...) }`

-**Note:** If Webtrees provides better support for UID, referencing via UID will probably also be implemented in this module, as this will make links more fail-safe.
+**Note:** When Webtrees provides better support for UID, referencing via UID will probably also be implemented in this module, as this will make links more fail-safe.
 See also:
 - Forum post [Feature Request: Improved support for UID / _UID](https://www.webtrees.net/index.php/forum/9-request-for-new-feature/39942-feature-request-improved-support-for-uid-uid)
 - PR [UID References in notes and text #5145](https://github.com/fisharebest/webtrees/pull/5145)